Pearl 2

 No analysis available

-I searched for explicit owner-occupancy percentages and qualitative descriptions like "majority owner occupied" or "highly owner occupied," but found none.
-The remarks focus on amenities, security, and unit upgrades rather than ownership mix.
+I searched for owner-occupancy percentages and qualitative descriptors such as "majority owner occupied" or "highly owner occupied," but found none.
+Since the remarks do not provide a unit-owner mix, the owner-occupancy rate is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.